KeaganHRankin/Cycle-Classifier/README.md

 Imani, A. F., Miller, E. J., & Saxe, S. (2019).
 Cycle accessibility and level of traffic stress: A case study of Toronto.
 Journal of Transport Geography, 80, 102496.
 DOI: https://doi.org/10.1016/j.jtrangeo.2019.102496.

 Lin, B., Chan, T. C., & Saxe, S. (2021).
 The Impact of COVID-19 Cycling Infrastructure on Low-Stress Cycling Accessibility: A Case Study in the City of Toronto.
 Findings, 19069.
 DOI: https://doi.org/10.32866/001c.19069.

-(MORE INFO TO BE ADDED HERE AS AN INTRODUCTION) -> how to run the pipeline